Frequently Asked Questions

 1. How will I be reimbursed for tips while on official travel?

-You may be reimbursed for tips either through the incidental expenses portion of the M&IE (Meals and Incidental Expenses) per diem rate or as a miscellaneous expense.
+You may be reimbursed for tips through the incidental expenses portion of the M&IE (Meals and Incidental Expenses) per diem rate or as a miscellaneous expense per the AO determination if in the GOV'T's interest, when authorized in the JFTR/JTR, APP G.

 2. What tips are included in the incidental expenses?

-Tips included as incidental expenses include: fees and tips to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries.
+Tips included as incidental expenses include: fees and tips to porters, baggage carriers, bellhops, hotel room attendants, service attendants and others on ships, and hotel employees in foreign countries.
 See JFTR/JTR, APP A1 under per diem for definition.
 For an employee with a disability or special need, see JTR, par.
-C7460-item 4, regarding baggage-handling costs incurred as a direct result of an employee's disability.
+C7425-item 4, regarding baggage-handling costs incurred as a direct result of an employee's disability or special needs.

 3. What tips are included in the miscellaneous expenses?